Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Evaluation Results

 Utilizing the multimodal embedding space of \name\ we can create large-scale soundscape maps for any region.
-As illustrated in Figure \ref{fig:soundscape-maps} (A), first, the satellite images (Bing or Sentinel) covering the geographic region of interest are downloaded.
+As illustrated in Figure \ref{fig:soundscape-maps} (a), first, the satellite images (Bing or Sentinel) covering the geographic region of interest are downloaded.
 Then, for the desired scale and metadata settings, image embeddings are computed for each image.
 Finally, cosine similarity scores between the query embedding and all of the pre-computed image embeddings are used to create soundscape maps.

-Using our best-performing model trained with Bing imagery, Figure \ref{fig:soundscape-maps} (C) was created with Bing images at scale 1 (i.e., $300 \times 300$ px with 0.6m GSD at zoom level 18), covering the USA, based on two textual prompts.
-The first prompt describes the soundscape of a forest: \textit{sounds of birds chirping, leaves rustling, and the occasional rustling of branches}, while the second prompt describes: \textit{sounds of farm machines}.
-As shown in Figure \ref{fig:soundscape-maps} (C), the regions highlighted by these queries correspond to the relevant areas marked as forest and cropland, respectively, in a reference land-cover map.
-Following the same procedure, regional-scale soundscape maps were created, as shown in Figure \ref{fig:soundscape-maps} (B), for different textual queries and audio samples obtained from \texttt{Freesound}.
-In region $a$, with the textual query: \textit{sounds of trains passing by on the tracks}, the area with a railway track is highly activated.
-In region $b$ of Figure \ref{fig:soundscape-maps} (B), for the audio query \textit{car horn}, higher activation is observed outside the dense park.
-For the audio query \textit{rooster crowing}, activation appear outside the dense urban region.
-Similarly, in region $c$, urban areas are activated for the audio query \textit{construction drilling}, while non-urban areas are activated for the textual query: \textit{sounds of animals on a farm}.
-These qualitative results suggest the ability of \name\ to create semantically meaningful soundscape maps.
+Using our best-performing model trained with Bing imagery, Figure \ref{fig:soundscape-maps} (c) was created with Bing images at scale 1 ($300 \times 300$ px, 0.6m GSD, zoom level 18) covering the USA, using two textual prompts: \textit{sounds of birds chirping, leaves rustling, and the occasional rustling of branches} and \textit{sounds of farm machines}.
+The highlighted regions correspond to forest and cropland, respectively, in the reference land-cover map in Figure~\ref{fig:soundscape-maps} (b).
+Following the same procedure, regional-scale soundscape maps were created using textual and audio prompts from \texttt{Freesound}, as shown in Figure \ref{fig:soundscape-maps} (d).
+The textual query \textit{sounds of trains passing by on the tracks} highlights the railway track but not the adjacent neighborhood; an audio clip of a car horn activates the urban area but not the large park within it; and \textit{construction drilling} activates urban areas while \textit{sounds of animals on a farm} activates non-urban areas.
+These results demonstrate \name's ability to generate semantically meaningful soundscape maps.